Codeception/Codeception/docs/reference/Stub.md

 ?>
 ```

-To replace method provide it's name as a key in second parameter and it's return value or callback function as parameter
+To replace method provide it's name as a key in third parameter and it's return value or callback function as parameter

 ``` php
 <?php